 Practical information

-• The building houses the Fondazione Cetacea turtle hospital; check the foundation’s current visiting arrangements before going.
+- The Fondazione Cetacea turtle rescue centre is still on the site, in its own building at via Torino 7/a; check the foundation’s visiting arrangements before going.

 Getting there